UtrechtUniversity/port-poc/data_extractor/README.md

 `poetry run python google_semantic_location_history/simulation_gslh.py`

+This creates a zipfile with the simulated Google Semantic Location History data in `tests/data/Location History.zip`.

-This generates fake GSLH data using the python libraries [GenSON](<https://pypi.org/project/genson/>), [Faker](<https://github.com/joke2k/faker>), and [faker-schema](<https://pypi.org/project/faker-schema/>).
+GSLH data is simulated using the python libraries [GenSON](<https://pypi.org/project/genson/>), [Faker](<https://github.com/joke2k/faker>), and [faker-schema](<https://pypi.org/project/faker-schema/>).

-First, generate a JSON schema from a JSON object using `GenSON's SchemaBuilder` class.
+The simulation script first generates a JSON schema from a JSON object using `GenSON's SchemaBuilder` class.
 The JSON object is derived from an example GSLH data package, downloaded from Google Takeout.
 The GSLH data package consists of monthly JSON files with information on e.g.